-Our Brighter Smiles team – Jo, Alison and Dylan
+Our Brighter Smiles team – Jo, Jenna, Alison and Dylan

 Jo started working as a dental nurse in 1999 in general practice, qualifying in 2004 where the majority of patients she saw were adults attending the dentist for regular dental care.
 On moving to West Country Dental Care, Jo initially worked in the access clinic environment which gave her an insight to the extent of tooth decay in the local community.
 She then turned her focus on orthodontic dentistry supporting teenage patients.
 Upon achieving her Certificate in Oral Health Education through the National Examination Board of Dental Nurses, and fluoride varnishing qualifications, she was inspired to make even more of a difference for local children and thus became lead oral health dental nurse for Brighter Smiles.
 In this role she delivers key oral health messages to both children and adults, applies fluoride varnish to the teeth of children at high risk of dental decay, and records outcomes to help demonstrate the impact of our Brighter Smiles programme in Cornwall and the Isles of Scilly.

-Working with Dylan, the Brighter Smiles Dragon, Jo and Alison say:
+Working with Dylan, the Brighter Smiles Dragon, the team explain:

 We literally go right into the heart of our communities to build the foundations for good oral health care from an early age – we live in a beautiful part of the country but Cornwall has some very deprived areas which correlate with high levels of tooth decay and extractions under general anaesthetic, especially for children aged 5-9 years of age.